Polish–Soviet War: Red Army

 In early 1918, Lenin and Leon Trotsky embarked on the rebuilding of the Russian armed forces.
 The new Red Army was established by the Council of People's Commissars (Sovnarkom) on 28 January, to replace the demobilized Imperial Russian Army.
 Trotsky became commissar of war on 13 March and Georgy Chicherin took over Trotsky's previous job as foreign minister.
 On 18 April, the Commissar Bureau was created; it initiated the practice of assigning political commissars to military formations.
 One million German soldiers occupied the western Russian Empire, but on 1 October, after the first indications of German defeat in the West, Lenin ordered general conscription with the intention of building a multi-million member army.
-While over 50,000 former tsarist officers had joined the White Volunteer Army, 75,000 of them ended up in the Bolshevik Red Army by summer 1919.
+While over 50,000 former tsarist officers had joined the White Army, 75,000 of them ended up in the Red Army by summer 1919.

 The Revolutionary Military Council of the Russian Republic was established in September 1918.
 It was chaired by Trotsky.
 Trotsky lacked military experience or expertise, but knew how to mobilize troops and was a master of war propaganda.
 Revolutionary war councils of particular fronts and armies were placed under the council of the republic.
 The system was intended as implementation of the concept of collective leadership and management of military affairs.

 The Red Army's chief commander, from July 1919, was Sergey Kamenev; he was installed by Joseph Stalin.
 Kamenev's Field Staff was led by former tsarist generals.
 His every decision had to be approved by the Military Council.
 The actual command center was placed in an armored train, used by Trotsky to travel around the front areas and coordinate military activity.

 Hundreds of thousands of recruits deserted from the Red Army, which resulted in 600 public executions in the second half of 1919.
 The army, however, conducted operations on several fronts and had remained an effective fighting force.